-Supervised intramural sports will be scheduled throughout each semester.
+Supervised inframural sports will be scheduled throughout each semester.
 Primary hours are from 11:00 A.M. to 12 noon on Tuesdays and Thursdays.
-Additional intramural activities will be scheduled on Friday afternoons and some evenings.
-Students should consult the Intramural Bulletin Board in the Physical Education Building for detailed information concerning activities, days, hours, sign-up procedures and prerequisites.
+Additional inframural activities will be scheduled on Friday afternoons and some evenings.
+Students should consult the Inframural Bulletin Board in the Physical Education Building for detailed information concerning activities, days, hours, sign-up procedures and prerequisites.
 No unit credit will be given for participation in intramural activities.

-41W THEORY OF SPORTS OFFICIATING (2)
+41aW-41bW THEORY OF SPORTS OFFICIATING (1-1)